 Over the years, Delaware has successfully contracted with managed care organizations (MCOs) to lower Medicaid costs and used the savings to make Medicaid available to more people.
 In January 2014, Delaware adopted Medicaid expansion through the Affordable Care Act (ACA), and total enrollment in Delaware’s Medicaid/CHIP program grew by almost 25,000 people from 2013 to August 2018 — a net enrollment growth of 11 percent.

-Delaware has set the following eligibility levels for its Medicaid program.
+The following eligibility levels apply to Delaware’s Medicaid program.

 - Children birth to 1 year with family income up to 212 percent of the federal poverty level (FPL)